 Traceability begins in the field with all blocks and rows being clearly identified by row number.
-Each property has an up to date map displaying labelled rows.

-All of our products can be traced back through the computerised inventory system from finished product barcode information all the way back to the property row.
+All of our products can be traced back through the computerised inventory system from finished product barcode information all the way back to the property rows.
 To do this we need to have the grower number, line code and unit number.

 The New Zealand boysenberry industry’s fundamental philosophy is to minimise pesticide use wherever possible and to use the most environmentally acceptable materials available.
 At the same time we recognise the need for an economically viable crop.

 Our goal for this compromise is to produce products that will fully comply with every country’s pesticide regulations, by using pest and disease control systems and monitoring procedures developed over the last 20 years.

 Ongoing educational programmes for growers, and supporting research programmes promote the use of integrated pest management approaches at all times.
 Innovative, non-chemical approaches are used wherever possible.
 As such, pesticide use has been dramatically reduced in recent years.